cch71/smugmug_rs/README.md

 - Retrieve Basic user information (Read only).
 - Retrieve Node information.
   - Can create an Album.
   - List children of a Node.
 - Retrieve Album information.
   - Can set the upload key.
   - Can list the images contained in an Album.
 - Retrieve Image information.
-    - Does not currently provide a way to download an image.
+  - Download of the archive image supported.
 - Lower level interface for handling more direct communication.

-*The SmugMug API uses OAuth1.
+_The SmugMug API uses OAuth1.
 This library handles the request signing.
-Getting the Access Token/Secret is left up to the consumer of this library*
+Getting the Access Token/Secret is left up to the consumer of this library_

-The [`v2::Client`] currently provides direct GET/PATCH/POST functionality to allow library usage for features that may not be implemented yet in the higher level interfaces*
+The [`v2::Client`] currently provides direct GET/PATCH/POST functionality to allow library usage for features that may not be implemented yet in the higher level interfaces\*

 ## Usage